DuartBreedt/RadialGraph/README.md

 #### Graph
 - Composed of `n` Sections
 - Uses a data model to programmatically determine the graph's composition of Sections
+- The graph stroke size can be set
 - The colors of the Sections are customisable (see usage)
+- Customizable section caps
+- Rudimentary graph node icon
+- A background Section track can be set for the graph

 #### Labels
 - Toggleable labels
+- By default the color is determined by the color of the Section which the label describes
+- All label colors can be set globally for the graph
+- Can display the value of the Section
-- Can be the percent value of the graph which the Section - that the label describes - comprises
+- Can display the percent of the graph which the Section - that the label describes - comprises
 - Can define custom text
-- The color is currently defined by the color of the Section which the label describes

 #### Animation
 - The direction of the animation can be defined as CLOCKWISE or COUNTERCLOCKWISE
+- The animation duration can be specified in milliseconds

 ### Usage
 #### Components